Hiroreco/enreco-archive/recap-data/chapter1/day7/nodes/liz-c1d7.md

 As she wandered the kingdom, Elizabeth came across the massive Tam Gandr statue completed by Gonathon.
 Though her disdain for the blue "queen" Tam Gandr had not waned, she admired the craftsmanship and the loyalty it represented.
 Despite her lingering spite, Elizabeth couldn’t deny the respect she held for Gonathon's dedication to [his queen](https://www.youtube.com/live/Gw0dZbPKTG4?feature=shared\&t=958).

 Spotting a few early risers, Elizabeth decided to add some liveliness to her day by pranking Cecilia.
-However, her plans backfired when Cecilia turned the tables on her, catching Elizabeth off guard (this wasn't the first time Elizabeth had done a failed prank),
+However, her plans backfired when Cecilia turned the tables on her, catching Elizabeth off guard (this wasn’t the first time one of her pranks had failed).

 [Digital Millennium Copyright Act](#embed:https://www.youtube.com/embed/Gw0dZbPKTG4?si=1KlntTFohlr2YxvR\&start=1128)